Culinary Arts 12

 Physical Education 12

-The purpose of this course is to encourage regular, enjoyable physical activity that contributes to a healthy body and mind.
-Students plan their own program and choose their own activities, which might range from something as simple as walking the dog to participation in team sports.
+This course encourages regular, enjoyable physical activity that contributes to a healthy body and mind.
+Students plan their own programs and choose their own activities, which might range from something as simple as walking the dog to participating in team sports.
 In addition to the physical activity program, there are written activities and readings about the active lifestyle, as well as involvement with community or church programs involving some leadership.

 Required Prerequisites: None